ICPC-TUM/website/content/news/road_to_bath.md

 ## 3. Attend the Training Camp

-The training camp will take place from Monday, 3rd October until Saturday, 8th Otcober.
+The training camp will take place from Monday, 3rd October until Saturday, 8th October.
 We rented a house at the Zillertal in Austria which is pictured above for the full week.
 During this training camp we will have some talks, do contests together, discuss algorithms and strategies as well as go hiking, have fun and use the bar that is included in the house!
 To do so we